On the semi-simplicity conjecture for $\mathbb{Q}^{ab}$

 The group $G^0$ is reductive because, by assumption, $\rho$ is semi-simple when restricted to $\Gamma_{\Qab}$.
-In virtue of \cite[Lemme 1.3.10]{Weil2}, there exists a $\Qlbar$-point $g$ in the center of $G_{F_p}$ of the form $(g',d)$ where $g'\in G^0(\Qlbar)$ and $d\neq 0$.
-As $\rho(F_p)$ is semi-simple, we can apply \cite[Lemma 2]{Fu} to the representation $\sigma$, obtaining thereby the desired result. \end{proof} \begin{theo} Let $k$ be a Galois extension of a finitely generated field.
-The conjunction of $S(\Fp)$ for every prime $p$ and $S(\Qab)$ implies $S(k)$. \end{theo}
+Thanks to \cite[Lemme 1.3.10]{Weil2}, there exists a $\Qlbar$-point $g$ in the centre of $G_{F_p}$ of the form $(g',d)$ where $g'\in G^0(\Qlbar)$ and $d\neq 0$.
+Since $\rho(F_p)$ is semi-simple, we may apply \cite[Lemma 2]{Fu} to the representation $\sigma$, obtaining thereby the desired result.